gsl-broker/terraform-provider-ibm/website/docs/r/bandwidth_pool.html.markdown

 * `name` - (Required,  string) Name of Bandwidth Pool.
 * `locationGroupId` - (Required,  Integer) Location Group ID is required.
-* `bandwidthAllotmentTypeId` - (Required,  Integer) The values for bandwidthAllotmentTypeId are: (1) and (2) where: (1) means this allotment is marked as a virtual private rack or (2) bandwidth pooling .
-* `accountId` - (Required,  Integer) The ID of the Account used for ordering bandwidth Pool is required .

 ## Attribute Reference